fethalen/phylopypruner/README.md

 By providing earlier tree-based approaches as a single executable, PhyloPyPruner also has a unique combination of features such as:

-* allowing polytomies in input trees for all paralogy pruning algorithms
+* Allowing polytomies in input trees for all paralogy pruning algorithms
-* collapsing weakly supported nodes into polytomies in combination with all paralogy pruning algorithms
+* Collapsing weakly supported nodes into polytomies in combination with all paralogy pruning algorithms
-* rooting trees after monophyly masking in combination with the 'largest subtree (LS)' paralogy pruning algorithm
+* Rooting trees after monophyly masking in combination with the 'largest subtree (LS)' paralogy pruning algorithm

 ## Installation